maephisto/node-shorthash/README.md

 + Use shorthash when you want to encrypt a string like a movie name or a people name to a short, unique and url friendly id.
 + so with shorthash, you can build an id-string map, instead of quering the id from db each time, you just calculate the id out on the fly.
 + it's quite convenient in many conditions if you want to build a site like [书本画](http://shubenhua.com), a book search engine in China.
++ set hash dictionary - the list of characters allowed in the hash

 ## Usage